-Members must sign an undertaking to abide by the Authority's Code of Conduct and any allegations of breach of the Code are dealt with by the Fire Authority's Standards Committee.
-Under the Code Members must complete a register of their financial and other interests, which is available for inspection by the public and is also accessible on the Service's website at the following link:
+Members are subject to the Authority's Code of Conduct.
+Any allegations of breach of the Code are dealt with by the Fire Authority's Monitoring Officer and may, in certain instances, be referred on to its Standards Committee.
+Members are also required to declare their interests in accordance with the law and with the provisions of the Code of Conduct.

+A register of interests of Members is maintained by the Fire Authority's Monitoring Officer and is available for inspection by the public at Service Headquarters.

+The register is also accessible on the Service's website at the following link: